Amisha-Nagar/assessment_new/README.md

 Challenges:
 - I struggled figuring out how to layout content inside content, but what helped was actually drawing boxes on a piece of paper and labelling it, e.g. "section" wraps "heading" and "container", and then container wraps "content and image".
-- Something I haven't yet figure out is why the padding on the right isn't displaying as expected, it is as if there is no padding applied.
+- Something I haven't yet figured out is why the padding on the right isn't displaying as expected, it is as if there is no padding applied.
 It could be because of flex properties applied and I still need to do more testing.
 - I also struggled with displaying the illustrations and images at appropriate sizes so that it scales better on the different breakpoints.
 - I wanted to add border to my profile image but it is not being displayed when tested.